tmbumaths/python-workshop/docs/quickstart-python.md

 # Quick Start

-[TOC]

-Python is a programming language so before learning anything we have to setup the enviroment so we can practice the programs.
-Plese install pyton 3 as given below.
+A warm welcome to the **Python Programming Workshop**.
+Python is a programming language so before learning anything we have to setup the environment so we can practice the programs.
+Plebe install python 3 as given below.

 ## Installation